Frequently Asked Questions

 Discover ways to be a smart shopper:

-The computer algorithm is set for whatever size box you choose as your spend amount.
-On the occasion that you add extra items and those extra items are in low supply you may not be able to get the extra items because they have already been pre-built into someone else’s larger box.
+The computer system is set for whatever size box you choose as your spend amount.
+On the occasion that items are in low supply they may have already been pre-built into the larger boxes.
+Therefore, you may not be able to get the extra items.

 For that reason it may be best to get a bigger box to start with.
 To get your money’s worth with a bigger box you can think about stocking up on proteins to conveniently have them on-hand in your freezer.

 Other great items for your freezer would be to have cheese, maple syrup, ice cream, and granola to serve up at a moments notice!
-When you get those ravenous cravings for a quick snack beef jerky and beef sticks are great items to have accessible.
+Beef jerky and beef sticks are other great freezer items to have accessible for when you get those ravenous cravings for a quick snack.

 What day do I customize?